-IN STOCK & AVAILABLE FOR IMMEDIATE DELIVERY (DELIVERY UK MAINLAND ONLY)
+IN STOCK & AVAILABLE FOR IMMEDIATE DELIVERY.

 Following over twenty years of research and development in the US, MAG® handles and lateral bars have revolutionised the resistance equipment accessory market.
 Easy to understand and use, MAG® appeals to the novice and the highly trained athlete.
 There are seven unique MAG® grips in total, with three variations; neutral (palms inward), pronate (palms facing away) and supinate (palms facing towards you).
 They exercise the back at different angles, are motivational and more ergonomically correct than other lat bar handles.
 Each MAG® grip is tailored to specific back exercises, enabling you to keep proper form.
 Made of high-quality steel and coated with a super tough, washable rubber, MAG® will not chip or scratch your expensive machines like conventional handles.